Skip to main content

 // Or use the testnet convenience constructor

-const client = MidenClient.createTestnet();
+const client = await MidenClient.createTestnet();

 Account creation